sg-crest A Singapore Government Agency Website

 Highlights of the session included:

-• Mediator & mediation trainer Mr David Lim (a former district judge) exploring how a mediator may make use of conflict-coaching techniques to help parties clarify their perspectives of the situation, set clear and achievable goals for the resolution of the dispute, and devise actionable plans to implement these goals to resolve the dispute amicably.
+• Mediator and mediation trainer Mr David Lim (a former district judge) exploring how a mediator may make use of conflict-coaching techniques to help parties clarify their perspectives of the situation, set clear and achievable goals for the resolution of the dispute, and devise actionable plans to implement these goals to resolve the dispute amicably.

 • A panel discussion was moderated by District Judge (DJ) Carrie Chan and featuring panellists Mr David Lim, DJ Koh Juay Kherng, DJ Sarah Tan, and court volunteer mediator Mr See Chern Yang.